ALTON

 The Alton Prison was originally opened in 1838 as the first Illinois state penitentiary.
 It remained in service until 1860 when a new facility was built in Joliet.
 On February 9, 1862 the vacant structure reopened as the Alton Federal Military Prison.
 During the next three years, at least 11,764 Confederate soldiers were held in this facility.
 By all objective accounts conditions in the prison were substandard.
 The mortality rate was high.
 Hot, humid summers and cold, damp winters undoubtedly contributed to the high death rate.
 Overcrowding, inadequate food and clothing, and unsanitary conditions further compounded the prisoners’ misery.
 Pneumonia and dysentery were common killers, but contagious diseases like smallpox and rubella were the most feared.
 The smallpox epidemic that began in late 1862 ultimately prompted prison officials to transfer the contagious prisoners to a temporary quarantine facility, a safe distance from civilian residents of Alton.
 That temporary quarantine facility was the site now known as Smallpox Island.

 The memorial also commemorates 16 civilians who fell victim to this epidemic and were buried on the island.
-Of them, one is a woman.
+One of them is a woman.
 None of these victims appears related by lineal kinship (i.e., brothers, fathers and sons).
 Nine are from Missouri.
 One is from Texas.
 One is from Arkansas.
 Three are from Tennessee.
 One is from Chicago.
 One has no provenience.

-Lyman Trumbull was an Illinois Secretary of State and an Illinois Supreme Court Justice.
-But it is his service as a U.S. Senator, beginning in 1855, and his close association with Abraham Lincoln and support for the Union cause that adumbrate his heroic achievement.
+(1) Lyman Trumbull From 1849-1863 Alton was the home of Lyman Trumbull.
+He was an Illinois Secretary of State, an Illinois Supreme Court Justice, a U.S. Senator (beginning in 1855) and a close associate of Abraham Lincoln and supporter for the Union cause.
 As Chairman of the Senate Judiciary Committee, Trumbull was the co-author of 13thAmendment of the United States Constitution, which permanently abolished slavery.
-He further co-authored the 14thand 15th Amendments (citizenry and voting rights, applied to African Americans) and the Civil Rights Act of 1866.
+He further co-authored the 14th and 15th Amendments (citizenry and voting rights, applied to African Americans) and the Civil Rights Act of 1866.

 Trumbull’s house (1105 Henry Street) is a National Historic Landmark, which is the most prestigious designation a building can receive in the United States.
 While the house is lovely, it is the exceptional achievement of its owner that justifies the honor.